 How to Recover From a Long Day of Sitting With Simple Movement Breaks

-Sitting for hours—whether at a desk, on the couch, or during a long commute—has become a silent saboteur of our well-being.
-It’s not just about stiffness or sore shoulders; prolonged sitting slows circulation, tightens hip flexors, weakens glutes, and can even contribute to lower back pain, fatigue, and reduced mental clarity.
-The good news?
-You don’t need a gym membership or an hour of free time to reverse the damage.
+Sitting for hours, whether at a desk, on the couch, or during a long commute, has become a silent saboteur of our well-being.
+It is not just about stiffness or sore shoulders.
+Prolonged sitting slows circulation, tightens hip flexors, weakens glutes, and can even contribute to lower back pain, fatigue, and reduced mental clarity.
+When we remain stationary, the body enters a state of dormancy where muscle fibers shorten and joints lose their fluid lubrication.
+This leads to the common experience of feeling heavy or foggy after a long shift.
+The good news is that you do not need a gym membership or an hour of free time to reverse the damage.
 With just a few intentional movement breaks scattered throughout your day, you can restore mobility, boost energy, and reclaim your body’s natural rhythm.

-Here’s your simple, at-home guide to recovering from a long day of sitting—no equipment required.
+Here is your simple, at home guide to recovering from a long day of sitting, no equipment required.

 What You'll Need